 Rubber gloves are essential for any medical emergency.
 Always wear protective gloves when you are dealing with blood or bodily fluids.
 When providing first aid for pets, gloves are one of the essential items.
 Gloves protect you and your pet from the risk of infection.
 Keep several sets of gloves in your kit as you may need more if another person assists you in handling your pet.

 5. Wet Wipes

-These may not be emergency material but are very helpful in odd situations.
+These may not be emergency materials but are very helpful in odd situations.
 Wipes are great for cleaning off muddy paws before getting in the car or having messy accidents.
 You can also use them to clean dirt or blood or an eye or ear.
-You can conveniently clean around the face or in-between the toes using the wipes.
+You can conveniently clean around the face or in between the toes using the wipes.

 Using wipes on your pet’s wound will minimize the risk of infection.
 Faecal matter and outdoor water sources can harbour many dangerous bacteria and parasites, so keeping your pet and its immediate environment clean will help prevent infections.

 If your pet is injured or panicking, gently wrap it up in a soft cloth or towel.
 It can calm it down and allow you to access its injury without any drama.
 A towel will also offer a comfortable surface to rest your pet for an examination if the ground is too hot, rough or covered in sharp rocks.

 7. Collapsible Bowls

 These are great at the time of travel.
 On long hikes, cross-country road trips, or anytime you are away from home, you should have at least one collapsible bowl with you to give your friend water and food.
 Hydration is vital for all living things.
 Offer lots of water, even after an afternoon outing or usual walk with your pet.
 Try to stick with silicone, not plastic, as plastic can easily break into sharp pieces or start to leach into its food and water.